xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 - corresponding concentration statistical information ('conc', with full statistic details: the first element for each solvent is statistic average, the second is std.),
 - statistical information for error (in the order of D, P, H, 1; for each term, the first entry corresponds to average, and the second is std.),
 - calculated HSP from this combination ('calc_hsp', in the order of D, P, H, 1).
-- data quality (suggests if the result is valid or not, and the reason to be filtered out), and
+- data quality (this suggests if the result is valid or not, and the reason for entries to be filtered out), and
 - validity (False results will be filtered out).

-In short, the structure of the full calculation log json is:
+The structure of the full calculation log json is:

 ```
 [{